Multivariate Fields of Experts for Convergent Image Reconstruction: Related Work

-Finally, a recent line of work have bridged the gap between variational methods and the PnP framework by learning an explicit regularizer $R \colon \mathbb{R}^n \to \mathbb{R}$ using deep neural networks \cite{hurault_gs, hurault_proximal_2022, fang_whats_2024}.
-These methods supervise the model via its gradient $\nabla R$, which requires the computation of second-order derivatives during training.
-This yields highly expressive regularizers with an explicit objective and general convergence guarantees, but comes at the cost of significant computational overhead—both during training, due to the need to differentiate the objective twice, and at inference time, where the gradient of the neural network must be evaluated at each optimization step.
+Finally, a recent line of work has bridged the gap between variational methods and the PnP framework by parameterizing an explicit regularizer with deep neural networks \cite{hurault_gs, hurault_proximal_2022, fang_whats_2024}.
+These methods learn the regularizer via its gradient, which requires the computation of second-order derivatives during training.
+This yields highly expressive regularizers with an explicit objective and general convergence guarantees, but comes at the cost of a significant computational overhead—both during training, due to the need to differentiate the objective twice, and at inference time, since the gradient of the neural network must be evaluated at each optimization step.